Porirua City Council: By-elections

+In June 2026, Onepoto councillor Mike Duncan died after having served on the council since 2016.
+His death will trigger a by-election, which will be held on 16 October 2026.

 Wards

 The 10 councillors are elected from three wards: Onepoto General Ward, Pāuatahanui General Ward, and Parirua Māori Ward.

 Candidates standing in the general wards are elected by voters registered on the general electoral roll, while those standing in the Māori ward are elected by voters registered on the Māori electoral roll.

 Parirua Māori Ward

 The Parirua Māori Ward elects 1 councillor and covers the whole city of Porirua.

 The Parirua Māori Ward was established following a council vote in May 2021, a representation review and an appeal to the Local Government Commission which upheld its establishment.
+The Parirua Māori ward was first contested in the 2022 elections.

+In July 2024, the National-led coalition government passed the Local Government (Electoral Legislation and Māori Wards and Māori Constituencies) Amendment Act 2024 which reinstated the requirement that councils must hold a referendum before establishing Māori wards or constituencies.
+In August 2024, the council voted unanimously to affirm their decision to establish the Māori constituency, thereby triggering a referendum on the constituency to be held alongside the 2025 local elections.
+Porirua voters elected to retain the Māori ward.

 Onepoto General Ward

 The Onepoto General Ward elects 5 councillors and covers: